 the lighter skies make visibility difficult near the horizon.

-On January 30th the waning crescent Moon will pass close to Venus making a pretty spectacle in the dawn twilight sky.
+On January 26th the waxing crescent Moon passes close to Venus making an attractive spectacle in the evening twilight sky.

 On the 8th June 2004, Venus was at inferior conjunction

 and transited the sun.
 Transits of Venus are rare, taking place at greater

 than 100 year intervals and usually in pairs.
 The last two transits of Venus were in 1874 and 1882.
 2004's transit lasted 6 hours, the total event